Fractured friendship of Aaron Hernandez and a gangster played out in bone-chilling court scene

 Bradley has served over three years of his five-year sentence and claims he is now a different person, eager to get out and be a good father for his three children.
 Perhaps he means it.
 Hernandez will have no such chance at redemption, his daughter will grow up without him around.

 On Monday, though, Bradley looked no less angry, no less vengeful and no less capable of extreme violence.
-For all his poise and relative polish, it was too much to just sit and stare at Aaron Hernandez, the man, he said, blasted him in the face and tried to kill him, the man who doubted his loyalty.
+For all his poise and relative polish, it was too much to just sit and stare at Aaron Hernandez, the man, he said, who blasted him in the face and tried to kill him, the man who doubted his loyalty.
 At times, Bradley grew so upset, the right side of his face twitched.

 From the stand, Bradley was trying to recount how he once wanted his old buddy dead.
 He sure looked like he still wished he could make it so.